nate-walter/Diabetic-Retinopathy-Classifying-Neural-Network/README.md

 ## For Further Information

-You're encouraged to see the Google Colab Notebook above (Delta_Model.ipynb), as well as the presentation
+You're encouraged to see the Google Colab Notebook above (Zeta_Model.ipynb), as well as the presentation [on YouTube](https://www.youtube.com/watch?v=KsNJlq3wPlE)

 To see in depth plans for the app and the oDocs Adapter check out: